 JIT (Just in Time) Methodology Isn’t Just for Manufacturing Anymore

-For years the common practice in PCB design departments was to create as much documentation as possible.
+For years the practice in PCB design departments was to create as much documentation as possible.
 When a design was completed, it was usually archived off the main system.
 To restore that design and generate new documentation took time and personnel, plus depending on what was done to create the documentation, the design might have to go through the entire archiving procedure once again.
 To avoid this a multitude of documentation would be created in order to cover whatever manufacturing requirements might be needed down the road.

 With advanced PCB design tools today, however, this is no longer a problem.
 Archiving procedures aren’t nearly as complexed, and designs can be opened to generate new documentation usually without disturbing the design content.
 This eliminates the need to create all documentation imaginable up front.